-Throughout the module you will be asked to think about the role and nature of the law and key legal concepts and the features of a just legal system.
+Throughout the module you'll be asked to think about the role and nature of the law and key legal concepts and the features of a just legal system.
 An integral aspect of this module is the development of legal and other study skills.
 These will enhance your ability to reason, explain, and present an argument.
 They will also enable you to challenge accepted ideas and practices.
-You will be expected to become a critical thinker and also spend time reflecting on your own learning and progress.
+You'll be expected to become a critical thinker and also spend time reflecting on your own learning and progress.

 The development of skills forms an essential part of legal study and is an integral part of legal study.
 The thinking, reasoning and organisational skills developed through academic legal study are highly sought after and valued.